When is the 2019 Army Ten-Miler?

 How do I confirm my eligibility as a priority registrant?

 All U.S. service members can register during priority registration using their government ".mil" email address.
-If you’re non-military, you can check your eligibility as a priority runner using the Priority Registration Search Database.
-If your name appears in the database, you’re eligible for priority registration.
+If you’re non-military, you may qualify to be a priority registrant by having successfully completed seven (7) or more Army Ten-Miler Races.

 What if I’m not listed in the Priority Registration Search Database and I think I should be?

-You can check the Results page to verify the number of races you have finished.
+You can check the Results page to verify the number of races you have finished within qualified race time.
 If seven or more are listed, fill out and submit the verification form.
 We will confirm your information and update the database within seven business days.

 Is there a limit to the runner field?